How Theresa May's 'Presidential' Election Campaign Has Sidelined Some Of The Tories' Biggest Names

 Away from the cameras, if you know where to look, you might find on any given day Grayling campaigning with volunteers in Coventry or Lancaster.
 Or Patel assuring Yorkshire newspapers that Brexit will not destroy their local economy.
 Or Javid attending a campaign rally in Bristol East.

 The Tories will not discuss their strategy during the campaign.
-Based on the candidates’ social media posts and local newspaper reports, ministers seem to have been spending a lot of time (when they’re not on the doorstep in their own constituencies) supporting Tory candidates in narrowly-held Labour constituencies in the Midlands and Yorkshire.
-London, too, has been a strong area of focus, not just in the Remain seats in the south west that could be vulnerable to a Liberal Democrat revival, but in areas where the party is aggressively campaigning to win ground from Labour.
+Based on the candidates’ social media posts and local newspaper reports, ministers seem to have been spending a lot of time (when they’re not on the doorstep in their own constituencies) supporting Tory candidates in narrowly held Labour constituencies in the Midlands and Yorkshire.
+London, too, has been a strong area of focus, not just in the Remain seats in the southwest that could be vulnerable to a Liberal Democrat revival, but in areas where the party is aggressively campaigning to win ground from Labour.

 Several of the cabinet’s biggest players have been deployed sparingly this time around.

 Johnson, the foreign secretary, is arguably the most recognizable politician in the country and was ever-present in the EU referendum campaign last summer, with journalists and TV cameras following his bus tour around the country and a weekly column in the Daily Telegraph ensuring that he was never far from the headlines.
-In this campaign, he made a strange intervention in the first week, attacking Corbyn in the national media as a “mugwump,” but has otherwise seemed uncharacteristically low-key.
+In this campaign, he made a strange intervention in the first week, attacking Jeremy Corbyn in the national media as a “mugwump,” but has otherwise seemed uncharacteristically low-key.

 Last week, the foreign secretary was in Newport, Wales, where he drew a large crowd and extensive coverage from regional media.
-The only member of the national media present seemed to be Michael Crick, of Channel 4 News, who was not invited but ambushed Johnson after getting a tip-off that the foreign secretary would be there.
+The only member of the national media present seemed to be Michael Crick, of Channel 4 News, who was not invited but ambushed Johnson after getting a tip-off that he would be there.

 This week started with Johnson in Nottingham, where he visited a trucking company and pulled pints in a pub with one of the party’s aspiring MPs.
 Again, local media were invited, but not national reporters or photographers.
 On Wednesday, Johnson was campaigning in the Labour-held seat of Bristol East.
 A visit to a Sikh temple went wrong when the foreign secretary mentioned his hopes of increasing Scotch whisky exports to India after Brexit, only to be informed that alcohol was forbidden in the Sikh religion.
 “How dare you talk about alcohol in a Sikh temple,” one woman said, according to a recording of the exchange by a BBC radio reporter.
 Johnson apologised for the gaffe.